 Fibroids are the most common tumors of the female reproductive system.
 And although the term “tumor” might make you think of cancer, most fibroids (nearly 99 percent of them) are non-cancerous.
 Fibroids are composed of muscle cells and fibrous connective tissue in the uterus.
 Although most fibroids grow in the lining of the uterus, they can also grow elsewhere in the uterus: on the outer layer, in between the muscles, and in the wall of the cervix (the connection between the uterus and the vagina).The size of the tumor can range from a quarter of an inch, like the size of a pea, to several inches, like the size of a grapefruit, or even larger in the very extreme cases.

 Some people can go their entire lives without knowing they have fibroids.
-For others, the symptoms can range from annoying to life-altering.
-People with fibroids can experience heavy bleeding during their periods, bleeding between periods, a pelvic pressure or fullness in their lower abdomen, pain during sexual intercourse, and lower back pain.
+For others, the symptoms can range from annoying to life-altering, and may include:

 Why do women get fibroids?